 The Battalion.
 (College Station, Tex.)
 1893-current, December 01, 1893, Image 3

-Entered at the College Station Fostoffice as: Second Class Mail Matter.
+Entered at the College Station Fostoffiee as Second Class Mail Matter.

-What a pity that Chaucer is almost a
+What a pitv that Chaucer is almost a

 foreigner to the modern English reader!